 In our study of the Passover account in the book of Exodus, we found no evidence to support the Jewish tradition of a late afternoon temple sacrifice of the Passover lambs.
 To the contrary, we found that all the Scriptural evidence points to a Passover at the beginning of the 14th.
-By letting the Scriptures define "morning" and "night," we have determined that the children of Israel killed the Passover lambs on the 14th as the day began.
+By letting the Scriptures define "morning" and "night," we have determined that the children of Israel killed the Passover lambs on the 14th as the day began, right after sunset of the 13th day.
 As the Scriptural account shows, the lambs were killed at the houses of the children of Israel, which were located in the land of Goshen.
 The domestic sacrifice of the Passover, as observed in Egypt, was established as a lasting ordinance for the children of Israel: